F5Networks/f5-cloud-failover-extension/docs/userguide/aws-same-az.rst

 Specify a custom trusted certificate bundle for API Calls
 ---------------------------------------------------------

 In AWS C2S environments, you may need the ability to specify a custom trusted certificate bundle for API calls to work.
-You can specify a custom trusted certificate by using the parameter ``trustedCertBundle``.
+You can specify a custom trusted certificate by using the property ``trustedCertBundle``.
 Enter a string that specifies the BIG-IP file path to the certificate bundle to use when connecting to AWS API endpoints.
 For example: